j-2k/GraphicsProgrammingRoadmap/README.md

 Here the list will deviate, & you have to do whatever you enjoy and essentially use whatever API you used before & maybe make something for fun, or dive deeper in specific areas for example getting better at shaders (raymarching, FFT water, post processing shaders, GPU instancing etc.).

 ## Shaders
+I will list each resource's main shader languague, but it should not matter!
+It's all translatable!
+(GLSL/HLSL/CG)
+- Text Format
-- [Catlike Coding](https://catlikecoding.com/unity/tutorials/) Probably the best shader tutorials out there easily.
-It's a crime that I forgot to put this in.
+  - [Catlike Coding](https://catlikecoding.com/unity/tutorials/) It's a crime that I forgot to put this in.
+Jasper also covers more advanced topics in the Unity Engine like rendering, reflections, tessellation, etc, literally one of the best resources if not the best!
+(CG/HLSL)
-- [Art of Code Youtube Channel](https://www.youtube.com/@TheArtofCodeIsCool) For learning & Writing better shaders using GLSL on Shadertoy (Easily transferable to HLSL/CG).
+  - [Book of Shaders](https://thebookofshaders.com/) Generalized shader learning resource, one of the best out there!
+(GLSL)
+  - [Inigo Quilez Articles](https://iquilezles.org/articles/) One of the handful that can claim to be a Shader Wizard.
+Your favourite shader probably has some functions yoinked from this guy 😎 (GLSL)

+- Video Format
   - [Kishimisu Youtube Channel](https://www.youtube.com/@kishimisu) Mainly this is for people that are BRAND-NEW to shaders & want to learn in video rather than text, Kishi has great quality videos.
+(GLSL)
+  - [Art of Code Youtube Channel](https://www.youtube.com/@TheArtofCodeIsCool) For learning & Writing better shaders using GLSL on Shadertoy (Mainly GLSL & Some CG/HLSL).

 ## Dive Deep into Computer Graphics (Advanced)
 - [Infamous PBR Book](https://pbr-book.org/) Physically Based Rendering Book